Jonasitoelprogramador/Milestone3/README.md

 ### Colour Scheme

-There are three main colours: white, violet and pastel blue.
+There are three main colours: off white, green and dark blue.
 These colours was chosen both for their colour harmony and to allow for high levels of contrast for UX purposes.

 ### Typography

-The two fonts used across the site are "Abril Fatface" and "Courier New" with backup fonts being "cursive" and "Courier, monospace" respectively.
-The former is used more for titles and prominent links and the latter any other text.

 ## Wireframes